Call for Papers

 - ✓ 1,000-2,000 words

-- ⏰ Deadline: July 15, 2025
+- ⏰ Deadline: July 15, 2026

 📚 Full Paper Requirements

-- ✓ Limited to 20,000 words (excluding footnotes)
+- ✓ Limited to 20,000 words (excluding footnotes and appendices)

 - ✓ Include Chinese and English abstracts, main text, and references

-- ⏰ Deadline: September 15, 2025
+- ⏰ Deadline: August 31, 2026

-- 📧 Review results: By October 5, 2025
+- 📧 Review results: By September 30, 2026

-Contact Person: Ms. Yeh
+Contact Person: Ms. Yeh, NYCU School of Law

-Phone: 03-5131587
+Phone: +886-3-5131587

 Email: yolandeyeh@nycu.edu.tw